-Most CSOs consulted (through surveys and consultation) concur that building CSO capacity remains a key element to strengthening the role of Timorese CSO over the coming years.
-The EU intends to plan annual training courses for CSOs based on the organisational and thematic needs identified, such as strategic planning, proposal writing, project cycle management, coordination and networking efforts through alliances, governance, policy research, advocacy, and SDGs, among others.
-CSOs stressed the importance to capitalise on positive results and good domestic practices by increasing knowledge management and fostering peer-to-peer learning, which is reinforced during the EU-CSO dialogues.
+Most CSOs consulted (through surveys and consultation) concur that building CSO capacities remains a key element to strengthen the role of Timorese CSO over the next years.
+The EU intends to plan annual trainings to CSO based on the organisational and thematic needs identified such as strategic planning, proposal writing, project cycle management, coordination and networking efforts through alliances, governance, policy research, advocacy, and SDGs, among others.
+CSO stressed the importance to capitalise on positive results and good domestic practices by increasing knowledge management and fostering peer-to-peer learning, which is reinforced during the EUD CSO dialogues.

-The EU and CSO partners should also align efforts with the fast-changing CSO role and context in Timor-Leste.
-As the Timorese state continues to consolidate its role as the leading service provider and recipient of international aid, CSOs are compelled to reshape their role.
-CSO capability as watchdogs and public opinion formers is still emerging.
+The EUD and CSO partners should also align efforts with the fast-changing CSO role and context in Timor-Leste.
+As the Timorese state continues expanding as the leading service provider and recipient of international aid, CSOs are compelled to reshape their role.
+CSO experience as watchdogs and public opinion formers is still emerging.
 There is an increased capacity and maturity on the part of both NGOs and government to accept independent monitoring which can help improve service delivery, at least on less contentious areas of policy such as community development initiatives.

 There is a need to support decentralised processes of human development.
 Timor-Leste's main challenge is the underdevelopment of rural areas and the slow decentralisation of the state institutions.
-Like state institutions and private companies, CSO capacity seems to be concentrated in the capital, Dili.
-Further engagement of local players in development processes, solid cascade-style capacity-building strategies, and representation of local CSOs in national networks and coordinating bodies, are therefore essential to speed up development trends.
-Moreover, another challenge is to how to ensure the quality and sustainability of service delivery as human development needs get more complicated, and to be able to deliver in both urban and rural areas.
+Like state institutions and private companies, CSO's capacities seem to be concentrated in the capital Dili.
+Further engagement of local players in development processes, solid cascade-style capacity-building strategies, representativeness of local CSOs in national networks and coordinating bodies are therefore essential to speed up development trends.
+Moreover, another challenge is to how to ensure the quality and sustainability of service delivery as human development needs get more complicated, and being able to deliver urban in rural areas homogeneously.